cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/updated-admin.md

 The app integration utility in the DE uses this service to obtain the app description JSON so that the analysis can be edited.
-The app must have been integrated by the requesting user, and it must not already be public.
+The app must have been integrated by the requesting user.
 For editing apps with more than 1 step, the client uses the [edit-workflow](editing.md#making-a-pipeline-available-for-editing) endpoint.
 Please see [Template JSON](#template-json) above for more information about the format of the response body.